 For those looking to explore multiple cities, the Swedish Rail Pass is a cost-effective option, offering unlimited travel for a set number of days.

 - Accommodation: Look for deals on budget hotels, hostels, or Airbnb.
-Staying in smaller towns or suburbs can also be cheaper than city centers.
+Staying in smaller towns or suburbs can also be more affordable than in city centers.

 - Food: Take advantage of lunchtime deals (dagens lunch) at restaurants, which offer meals at reduced prices.
 Self-catering by shopping at supermarkets like ICA or Coop can also help cut costs.